 Principal Investigator

 ChungHyuk Lee is an assistant professor in the Department of Chemical Engineering at TMU.
 He did his undergraduate studies at McGill University (Chem.
 Eng.), and his PhD at the University of Toronto (Mech.
 Eng.).
-Prior to joining TMU, he worked in government research agencies - as a postdoctoral fellow at Los Alamos National Laboratory, and as a research associate at the National Research Council Canada.
+Prior to joining TMU, he worked in government research agencies - at Los Alamos National Laboratory as a postdoctoral fellow , and at the National Research Council Canada as a research associate .
 He is the recipient of the US Department of Energy HFTO Postdoctoral Recognition Award and CLS Young Investigator Excellence Award.

 Email Chung, access Chung’s Linkedin, Google Scholar